-Drugs.
-They’re bad, right?
+Drugs are bad, right?

 Well, let me begin by stating that when I ask the question ‘is ayahuasca a drug?’
 I don’t mean the literal definition of the word which Oxford Dictionaries defines as “a medicine or other substance which has a physiological effect when ingested or otherwise introduced into the body.”

 When I pose the question ‘is ayahuasca a drug?’
 I’m referring to what the word brings to mind.
-For most of us, when we think of the word ‘drug’ we usually associate it with harmful substances like cocaine and heroin.
-To call someone a ‘drug user’ is usually a dismissive term, implying that they are an addict or experience negative consequences in their lives due to drug use.
-From childhood we are taught ‘Drugs are bad!
+For most of us, when we think of the word ‘drug’ we associate it with harmful substances like cocaine and heroin.
+To call someone a ‘drug user’ is a dismissive term, implying that they are an addict or experience negative consequences in their lives due to drug use.
+From childhood, we are taught ‘Drugs are bad!
 Don't do drugs!’
-Yet today, substances like ayahuasca, iboga, marijuana, mushrooms, peyote, LSD and the like are still lumped into the ‘drug’ category and we are still fed the same old propaganda warning us all of the dangers of psychedelic substances.
+Yet today, substances like ayahuasca, iboga, marijuana, mushrooms, peyote, LSD, and the like are still lumped into the ‘drug’ category and we are still fed the same old propaganda warning us all of the dangers of psychedelic substances.

 The whole concept of ‘is ayahuasca a drug’ came to me after a heated discussion with a close family friend regarding the topic (to keep their anonymity I will refer to them only as 'he').
-I myself am a former drug user, a heroin addict, dope fiend, whatever you want to call it.
-He would call himself a ‘recovering drug addict’, has 12 years sobriety and is actively involved in Narcotics Anonymous.
+I myself am a former drug user, a heroin addict.
+He would refer to himself as a ‘recovering addict’, has 12 years of sobriety, and is actively involved in Narcotics Anonymous.

 Honestly, it threw me off.
 For a minute I didn’t quite know how to respond.
 Sometimes I forget that not everyone has a basic understanding of the scientifically proven benefits of ayahuasca and other psychedelics.
 I thought surely I can explain this.
 I can make him understand.
-I also hated the idea that someone I have been close to my whole life thinks of what I do (and what I credit for my continued sobriety) as nothing more than ‘giving drugs to people’.
+I also hated the idea that someone I have been close to for many years thinks of what I do (and what I credit for my continued sobriety) as nothing more than ‘giving drugs to people.'

 Now, take psychedelics.
 When you take any person or group of people and apply the responsible use of psychedelics you will almost always see some kind of increase in the overall quality of life.

-The lack of distinction between the two is holding back the acceptance and recognition in the public opinion of the true healing properties of ayahuasca and other psychedelics despite the multiple scientific reports proving their benefits.
-It is time to shift the current paradigm.
+The lack of distinction between the two inhibits the acceptance and recognition in the public opinion of the true healing properties of ayahuasca and other psychedelics despite the multiple scientific reports proving their benefits.
+It is time to shift the paradigm.

 Too often we have guests here that have to attend our retreats in secret.
 They are ashamed and/or scared to tell their families or friends for fear of being judged because of the stigma attached to using a ‘drug’.
-They say "My mother/husband/wife/brother/employer would never understand me doing this."
-Its time we start making the distinction and embrace these medicines privately and publicly for the amazing healing properties they possess.
+Especially those involved in the recovery community.

 Ayahuasca and other psychedelic have scientifically proven benefits across the spectrum of health care.
 We see evidence that psychedelics can drastically ease the fear of death for terminally ill patients.
 We see people finding relief from depression, anxiety and PTSD.
 We find that marijuana can significantly help people suffering from seizures and Parkinson’s.
 The list goes on and on.